qizongtai/CallingCard_pipelineV1/README.md

 ## Overview
 This toolbox is designed to perform two major functions:

--  To take calling card data in fastq format, map these data to the genome and create a CCF file that can be used for visualization, and
+-  To take calling card data in fastq format, map these data to the genome and create a CalingCardFormat (CCF) file that can be used for visualization, and

 -  To call significant binding peaks from a CCF file and report this data in a SIG file.